xenify-io/litepaper/README.md

 Here’s how it works: The value per batch is calculated as 10 raised to the power of (2 - ND), where ND is the number of digits before the decimal place in the native token's price.
 This formula creates a batch value that remains consistent relative to the native token's price.
 When the native token value is high, the value per batch set at deployment will be proportionally lower to ensure an appropriate burn fee for the chain.

 This mechanism helps ensure that the burn fee remains consistent across different chains where Xenify deploys, particularly for chains with higher-priced native tokens.
-For instance, the value of one batch on BNB Chain will be set at 0.1 BNB at deployment, since BNB has 3 digits before the decimal point at its current market value.
-However, when Xenify deploys on Ethereum, the value of one batch will be set at 0.01 ETH, since ETH has 4 digits before the decimal point at its current value above $1000.
+For instance, the value of one batch on Arbitrum will be set at 0.01 ETH at deployment, since ETH has 4 digits before the decimal point at its current market value.
+However, when Xenify deploys on BNB Chain, the value of one batch will be set at 0.1 BNB, since BNB has 3 digits before the decimal point at its current value above $100.

 By aligning batch values to native token prices and providing volume discounts, our burn fee formula enables transparency while encouraging burning.
 Moreover, 100% of the tokens you provide will be burned - this ensures your wallet address is included in the burn record for the distribution of X1 - the native token of the new XEN Layer 1 (X1 Chain).